Universal Adversarial Attacks against Closed-Source MLLMs via Target-View Routed Meta Optimization: Experiments

 \textbf{Competitive Methods.} We include 5 baselines: AnyAttack~\cite{zhang2025anyattack}, M-Attack~\cite{li2025a}, and FOA-Attack~\cite{jia2025adversarial} represent sample-wise targeted transferable attack methods.
 We also include UAP~\cite{moosavi2017universal} as a fair reference via our reimplementation, where we replace the optimization used in FOA-Attack with the objective for targeted universal adversarial perturbations~\cite{hirano2020simple}.
 Finally, UnivIntruder~\cite{xu2025one} is a targeted universal attack that uses text prompts as targets.

-\textbf{Evaluation Metrics.} We following~\citet{jia2025adversarial, li2025a} to use an LLM-as-a-judge protocol: the same closed-source model captions the target and adversarial images, and GPTScore measures their semantic similarity.
-We report attack success rate (ASR) (similarity $>0.3$) and average similarity (AvgSim).
-We also include prior keyword matching rates (KMR): KMR$_a$/KMR$_b$/KMR$_c$ denote matching at least 1/2/3 of three annotated keywords.
+\textbf{Evaluation Metrics and protocol.} Following prior protocols \cite{li2025a}, we use an LLM-as-a-judge evaluation: the same closed-source model captions both target and adversarial images, and GPTScore measures their semantic similarity.
+We report attack success rate (ASR; similarity $>0.3$), average similarity (AvgSim), and keyword matching rates (KMR), where KMR$_a$/KMR$_b$/KMR$_c$ denote matching at least 1/2/3 of three annotated keywords.
+ASR under more thresholds is given in Appendix.
+Each table is split into two parts.
+The \textbf{top} part reports results on \emph{unseen} source samples, never used to optimize the universal perturbation for a target image.
+This is the \emph{primary} setting.
+For sample-wise methods, unseen-source results are obtained by optimizing on the seen source set for the same target and then directly transferring the fixed perturbation to held-out unseen sources, without further updates.
+The \textbf{bottom} part reports results on the \emph{seen} source samples used during optimization, showing fitting strength and the seen-unseen gap.
+Please see Appendix for \textbf{Implementation Details.}